 Waste and pollution: The irrigation methods of agribusinesses are incredibly wasteful.

-- Beef from an animal-factory farm uses 2,500 pounds of water to produce one quarter-pound burger.
+- Beef from an animal-factory farm uses 2,500 gallons of water to produce one quarter-pound burger.

 - It takes 1,000 tons of water to raise one ton of wheat.